-Step 10.
-Configure the network interfaces for the vSIM VM, as shown in the example in Figure 10: Configure the network interfaces.
+Step 11.
+From the Setup networks panel, configure the network interfaces for the vSIM VM, as shown in the example in Figure 10: Configure the network interfaces.

 By default, the vSIM created from the supplied OVF template is deployed with four network interfaces: breth0, breth1, breth2, and breth3.
 For example, breth0 is the first guest interface and maps to the A/1 management port of CPM A, and so on.
 See Table 5: 7750 SR-1, 7750 SR-1s, 7250 IXR-R6, 7250 IXR-ec vSIM interface mapping and Guest vNIC mapping in vSIM VMs for the mapping of the vNIC interfaces to SR OS interfaces, which is performed independently of the hypervisor.